jydzhao/GN_eigenspectrum/README.md

 	These are then reloaded with trained_experiments.py and the corresponding config file config_trained_experiments.yaml

-	In all cases, a pandas Dataframes are created in saved in the folder "pandas_dataframes".
-These are then used in the jupyter notebook make_seaborn_plots.ipynb
+	In all cases, a pandas Dataframes is created and saved in the folder "pandas_dataframes".
+They are then used in the jupyter notebook make_seaborn_plots.ipynb

 Regarding the datasets.
 You can find cifar-10 in a reformatted manner under the following link: https://file.io/al8yuFzAI4Xr